lucaslrodri/jupyter-tikz/README.md

 - `-s=<str>` or `--save-tex=<str>`:
         Save the TikZ or TeX code to file. e.g., `-s=filename.tikz`.
+        Defaults to None.

 - `-S=<str>` or `--save-image=<str>`:
         Save the output image to file.
         e.g., `-S=filename.svg`.
+        Defaults to None.

 - `-sv=<str>` or `--save-var=<str>`:
         Save the TikZ or LaTeX code to an IPython variable. e.g., `-sv=var_name`.
+        Defaults to None.

 # Adding TikZ Syntax highlight